br3ndonland/dotfiles/README.md

     keybase pgp export -q 16digit_PGPkeyid | gpg --import
     # Manual export of private key to GPG
     keybase pgp export -q 16digit_PGPkeyid --secret | gpg --allow-secret-key-import --import
+    ```

-    # If none of the Keybase methods work, try GPG.
-On the source computer
-    # where the GPG private keys are stored, export to a synced directory:
+  - If none of the Keybase methods work, try GPG.
+On the source computer where the GPG private keys are stored, export to a synced directory:

+    ```sh
     mkdir -p /path/to/.keys
     gpg -a --export > /path/to/.keys/pubkeys.asc
     gpg -a --export-secret-keys > /path/to/.keys/privatekeys.asc